denisdefreyne/neps/NEP-17:-Cleaning-streams.md

 Non-ASCII characters were removed by calling `#make_compatible_with_env` on the string, which checked the environment variables and decided to remove non-ASCII characters.

-**Problems:** This approach is not scalable, the cleaning happens all over the place (not centralized) and you tend to forget to use the methed.
+**Problems:** This approach is not scalable, the cleaning happens all over the place (not centralized) and you tend to forget to use the method.

 Situation in nanoc 3.4
 ----------------------